achhabra2/kqb-json-viewer/Readme.md

 ## How to Run

+> **Note:**  There is an issue with the UI Framework and G-Sync displays.
+If you have G-Sync enabled in windowed & full screen modes, please change it to full screen only.
+Otherwise the app UI may be very choppy for you.

 ### Download From Releases
 The easiest way to use this package is to download a pre-built release.
 Find the latest release for your operating system [here](https://github.com/achhabra2/kqb-json-viewer/releases).